erik-roger-fuller/art_scraper/README.md

 ### first test respository

-I'm erik, this is myt first repository- this is a scraper for prominet art journals
+I'm erik, this is my first repository- this is a scraper for prominent art journals

 im currently learning git so excuse any mistakes